-- D1 The accuracy of distribution meters was used to determine the accuracy of sub-component demand data for each of our resource zones, on a holistic basis. - D2 Distribution Input (DI) was subjected to a statistical technique known as the Maximum Likelihood Estimation (MLE), which took into account the difference between recorded DI and the sum of all its components, with the aim to make these figures reconcile as closely as possible.
+- D1 The accuracy of distribution meters was used to determine the accuracy of sub-component demand data for each ESW resource zone, on a holistic basis. - D2 DI was subjected to a statistical technique known as the MLE, which took into account the difference between recorded DI and the sum of all its components, with the aim to make these figures reconcile as closely as possible.
 The uncertainty surrounding the dry year distribution input for each of the four resource zones was used to determine the demand forecast variation. - D3 The 'Impact of Climate Change on Demand' project results and report (UKWIR, 2013) were used to calculate forecasts of climate change impacts on household water demand and to quantify the impact of climate change on demand.
 The uncertainty of impact of climate change on demand was defined using 50th and 90th percentile to determine the best estimate and maximum values, and the minimum uncertainty assigned as zero.
-Further information on climate change can be found in chapter 6 of this report. - D4 The uncertainty of demand management measures for each of our water resource zone was determined for each of the following:
+Further information on climate change can be found in chapter 6 of this report.

-- Delivering the meter strategy, using the number of meters forecast to be installed; - Leakage, using historical data to determine the expectancy of meeting our leakage targets; - Water efficiency, using the likelihood of our current water efficiency targets.
+- D4 The uncertainty of demand management measures for each ESW water resource zone was determined for each of the following: - delivering the meter strategy, using the number of meters forecast to be installed; - leakage, using historical data to determine the expectancy of meeting the leakage targets; - water efficiency, using the likelihood of ESW's current water efficiency targets.